 This publication is for general information and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
 The Financial Conduct Authority (FCA) does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of the Budget 2023, the Finance (No 2) Bill 2022-23, the Budget (Scotland) Act 2023 and Scottish tax legislation enacted by 15 April 2023 and the law and HM Revenue & Customs practice as at 15 April 2023.
+This publication represents our understanding of the law and HM Revenue & Customs practice as at 30 September 2023.

 Given the current state of the property market, anyone thinking of becoming a landlord should be in a fairly strong position if they are either a cash buyer or are able to put down a substantial deposit.
-The rate for many five-year, fixed-rate buy-to-let mortgages is now down to around 4.5%, and the rental market remains buoyant with high tenant demand.
-There are large regional differences in property price movement - with a few areas showing growth, despite the overall fall across the UK - so buying the right property in the right place can make all the difference.
+However, although the rental market remains buoyant with high tenant demand, the current high cost of servicing a mortgage means a landlord must be more careful than ever to avoid periods when a property is unlet.
+There are large regional differences in property price movement, with London generally performing worse than the rest of the UK.
+So, buying the right property in the right place can make all the difference.
 Many tenants will now be looking for a property where they can easily work from home, and a garden or outdoor space may also add a premium to the rent that can be charged.

 One particularly difficult decision is whether to opt for a fixed rate or a variable rate mortgage, and, if fixed, for how many years.
 It all depends on your view of where interest rates are going to go.
 A variable deal will mean an immediate saving if interest rates fall, but a longer fixed-rate deal provides certainty; and a saving if interest rates continue to increase and then remain high for a few years.
+With inflation now down to under 7%, it is possible that interest rates have reached their peak.